-Jim Cramer's protégé, David Peltier, uncovers low dollar stocks with extraordinary upside potential that are flying under Wall Street's radar.
+David Peltier uncovers low dollar stocks with serious upside potential that are flying under Wall Street's radar.

-Jim Cramer's protégé, David Peltier, identifies the best of breed dividend stocks that will pay a reliable AND significant income stream.
+David Peltier identifies the best of breed dividend stocks that will pay a reliable AND significant income stream.

 Every recommendation goes through 3 layers of intense scrutinyquantitative, fundamental and technical analysisto maximize profit potential and minimize risk.